 - Evaluation of customer satisfaction through chatbots in customer service automation (Bachelor Thesis Business Information Systems, in progress)

 - Proof-of-turn: Blockchain consensus using a Rund-Robin procedure as one possible solution for cutting costs in mobile games (Bachelor Thesis Business Information Systems, in progress)

-- Stakeholder-oriented innovations in the context of IT carve-outs: holistic improvement in performance from an operational perspective (Master Thesis Business Information Systems, in progress)
+- Stakeholder-oriented innovations in the context of IT carve-outs: holistic improvement in performance from an operational perspective (Master Thesis Business Information Systems, 2022)